 The simplest pumps like SKS’s Airboy XL slap straight onto the valve without any interference.
 However, something that uses a lever to lock the head in place will make for much fewer chances of leaks.
 A head that automatically works with either valve type makes life easier in mixed groups and sealing caps (that actually work) are very useful in filthy weather.
 Frame clips are handy if you don’t use a bag, but make sure there’s an o-ring or handle lock to stop the pump rattling or extending.
-Fold-out handles, screw-in hoses, and built-in storage can all make life easier if you’d use them but expect them to lift the price.
+Fold-out handles, screw-in hoses, and built-in storage can all make life easier if you use them, but expect them to lift the price.

-The big choice for every purchase - and every ride - is whether to use a pump or inflator.
+The big choice for every purchase – and every ride – is whether to use a pump or inflator.
 Pumps are bulkier and slower to use, but the air you use is free and you can top up pressure accurately as many times as you need to.
 CO2 inflators are much smaller and provide an instant inflation hit if they work right, making them great for race or emergency situations.
-Cartridges are expensive though, even if you buy big catering packs on the internet, and make sure you recycle the cartridges to avoid waste.
+Cartridges are expensive though, even if you buy big catering packs on the internet, and make sure you recycle the cartridges to minimize waste.
 If you want the best of both worlds, then a combo package like Lezyne’s Pressure Drive is a great option.